raspberrychris/cryptotravellers/content/blog/aave-vs-compound.md

 Crypto collateral will be liquidated in the event that its value dips below an established threshold.
 Investors can choose to put up a variety of digital currencies as long as they meet certain requirements like being "liquid".

+## What is meant by the phrase Crypto Collateral?

 The term “crypto collateral” refers to any form of cryptocurrency which has been pledged by investors who are seeking financing through various types of crypto-backed loans, including margin lending and peer-to-peer (P2P) borrowing.
 When taking out a loan with this type of backing, there is always some risk involved because it often comes at the expense or volatility inherent in cryptocurrencies; for example - if you borrow money against your Bitcoin holdings but then have negative market movements on top too many other factors such as hacking or

 Much of arbitrage either in centralized markets or DeFi works on borrowed money.
 When you borrow cash, that's called debt and it can be a scary thing if the person borrowing from you doesn't pay back their loan when they said they would.
 But loans are necessary for any kind of business to thrive - even those who trade short-term financial assets like securities with an eye toward making profit based on small price differences between various offerings